uboslinux/ubos-docs/sphinx/developers/app-test.rst

 To define a test for webapptest, follow the example in `GladIWasHereTest1.pm <https://github.com/uboslinux/ubos-toyapps/blob/master/gladiwashere/tests/GladIWasHere1Test.pm>`_.

-The essence of the test description is a series of states and transitions between.
+The essence of the test description is a series of states and transitions between them.
 The states are states (with different data) that the application can be in.
 In ``GladIWasHereTest1``, those are: